• Recipes

 What's the best type of rice for fried rice?

-Our favorite is white jasmine rice, but other white varieties are also good.
-If you prefer a whole-grain option, brown rice may be used for fried rice.
+My favorite is white jasmine rice, but other white varieties are also good.
+If you prefer a whole-grain option, brown rice can be used for fried rice.

 Can I make fried rice without a wok?

-Yes, a large, 12-inch cast iron skillet is also works well, and if you don't have cast iron, select another heavy-bottomed skillet with tall sides.
+Yes, a large, 12-inch cast iron skillet is also works.
+If you don't have cast iron, select another heavy-bottom skillet with tall sides.

 serving of fried rice with vegetables on a plate.